Tobi Amusan: 2018: Commonwealth and African champion

 Amusan ran a personal best of 7.89 s in the 60 m hurdles at the start of her 2018 season.
 She represented her country at the Birmingham World Indoor Championships, reaching the final in the event.

 At the 2018 Commonwealth Games in Gold Coast, Australia, 2015 world champion Danielle Williams seemed to be the favourite to take the title in the absence of Sally Pearson.
 In the final, however, Amusan moved ahead of her competitors and won the race by a clear metre ahead of Williams.
 She also won a bronze medal in the 4 × 100 m relay with her teammates, Joy Udo-Gabriel, Blessing Okagbare and Rosemary Chukwuma.
 Later in the year, she won her first African Championship title in her signature event at the Asaba African Championships.
 This fulfilled a Nigerian tradition being 11th gold for Nigeria in the 100 m hurdles since Judy Bell-Gam triumphed at the inaugural edition of the championships in 1979.
 She also claimed a gold medal in the 4 × 100 m relay at the championships.

 2019: Second African Games title

-In August, the 22-year-old successfully defended her African Games title.
+The 22-year-old successfully defended her African Games title in August.
 On 5 October at the World Championships in Doha, Qatar, she ran a personal best of 12.48 s during the 100 m hurdles qualifying rounds.
 In the semi-finals the following day, she equaled this personal best before placing fourth a few hours later in the final with a time of 12.49 s.